This article covers the steps involved with connecting PayPal to ChartMogul:

 First, create a new app for ChartMogul in PayPal:

-Keep the Client ID and Secret (we display under Live API Credentials) handy.
+- Keep the Client ID and Secret (under Live API Credentials) handy.
 You’ll enter these into ChartMogul as part of creating the data source for PayPal.

 2. Add a data source in ChartMogul